yedhukrishnan/turing-machine/README.md

 Turing Machine
 ==============

-A turing machine simulator that can accept a string and process it according to a given set of transitions.
+A turing machine simulator that accepts a string and processes it according to a given set of transitions.

 ### Usage